Build Your Own Web Server From Scratch In JavaScript

 Text is More Work & Error-Prone

-6.8 Discussion: Delimiters
+6.9 Discussion: Delimiters

-Delimiters are everywhere in textual protocols.
-In HTTP, each line is terminated by CRLF and the header is terminated by an empty line.
 One problem with delimiters is that the data cannot contain the delimiter itself.
-Failure to enforce this rule can lead to a class of exploits known as injection attacks.
+Failure to enforce this rule can lead to some injection exploits.